TECHNICAL I ELECTRIC BASICS

 ammeter measuring current

-With the previous information on how current is measured.
-We can best define electric current as the rate of flow of electric charge since we saw that the ammeter counts the number of electrons passing through it in every second.
+With the previous information on how current is measured, we can best define electric current as the rate of flow of electric charge since we saw that the ammeter counts the number of electrons passing through it every second.